acanimal/acanimal.github.io/about.md

 A Curious Animal is a blog maintained by [Antonio Santiago](http://acuriousanimal.com/), a citizen of the world living at Barcelona (Spain).

+Antonio is a Software Engineer as profession and hobby, who has been working for years as employee and as freelance building information systems and web applications.

+He is a firm believer of agile methodologies (and much more about common sense).
+There is no ring to rule them all, every place needs to forge its own master ring.

-Antonio is a Software Engineer as profession and hobby, who has been working for years for companies and as freelance on information systems and web applications.
-He is mainly experienced with the Java and JavaScript ecosystems (Spring, Hibernate, JPA, NodeJS, jQuery, Dojo, AngularJS, ...and a myriad of libraries) but also has some knowledge about other programming languages in addition to systems administration.
+He is mainly experienced in the Java and JavaScript ecosystems (Spring, Hibernate, JPA, NodeJS, jQuery, Dojo, AngularJS, ...and a myriad of libraries) but also has some knowledge about other programming languages in addition to systems administration.

 This is what he says: